 Richard Rhodes

-Richard is well known from his former role as Cumbria’s first Police and Crime Commissioner.
-He graduated with a BA from Durham University, completed a Dip Ed at Oxford, and began a teaching career during which he was a headmaster for 22 years.
-Amongst his various other responsibilities, Richard served 33 years as a Magistrate, was Chair of the Cumbria Probation Trust and for 9 years was a church warden.
+Well known from his former role as Cumbria’s first Police and Crime Commissioner, Richard graduated with a BA from Durham University, a Dip Ed at Oxford, and began a teaching career during which he was a headmaster for 22 years.
+Richard has also served 33 years as a Magistrate, was Chair of the Cumbria Probation Trust and a church warden for nine years.
 Born in Lancashire, Richard now lives in South Lakeland.
-He is married with two adult daughters and 5 grandchildren, and in his spare time he enjoys photography, motoring, sport and gardening.
+He is married with two daughters and 5 grandchildren, and in his spare time he enjoys photography, motoring, sport and gardening.

 John Martin Robinson